 Studio & Stage MIcrophones

-More than twenty years of innovation go into the Series Seven from
+More than thirty years of innovation go into the Series Seven from

 Josephson Engineering, a range of side-address large diaphragm